updawg/Alpaca/README.txt

 Compiled with Visual Studio 2017.

+Tips for working with Gardenia (in Visual Studio 2017)
+====
+- Always use Release Mode
+- Don't use /GS (Security Check)
+- Don't use compiler optimizations
+- Use the debugger and compile debugging symbols (.PDB)

+The reason for the above is because since the code uses a lot of naked functions, there are times when the code directly maybe cause an access violation, or something that could be perceived as an overflow.
+Sometimes the code only works in Release mode but doesn't work in Debug mode.

 Features
 ====
 Each features can be turn on/off via Gardenia.ini (see "COMMENTS ON THE CONFIGURATION FILE")